 Now onto the option that is generally the cheapest and most flexible, but does require you to plan (but you can get lots of help with that).

 Distance Education does have one advantage – it covers the legal side of things automatically.
 However, homeschooling is legal everywhere in Australia, and here’s what you have to do to register in each state and territory.
 You don’t have to register in each state as you pass through, you just have to be registered somewhere.
-Start by reading about your home state (there’s a quick summary afterwards if legal websites leave you in a tizzy).
+Start by reading about your home state.

 Quick Summary – Most states require you to submit an application, with a plan of what you’re going to do.
 In some states, someone will meet with you to discuss that plan, then either recommend changes that need to be made to it, or approve the plan.
 If they don’t meet with you they review the plan that you send it, and will either approve it or reject it.
 That’s all for 12 months.
 At the end of that year, you’re expected to provide the next year’s plan, plus examples of the work your children have completed in the last year (just to prove you haven’t been staring at the wall for 12 months).